andrelandgraf/react-datalist-input/README.md

 ### Utilities used together with DatalistInput

-- `startsWithValueFilter`: A default filter that filters the list of options by the input value.
+- `includesValueFilter`: The default filter that filters the list of options based on the value of the input.
+This filter follows the behavior of the datalist HTML element.
+- `startsWithValueFilter`: An alternative filter that filters based on the start of the option's value.
 - `useComboboxControls`: A hook to get the state and handlers for the input value and the dropdown expansion state.

 ### Utilities to implement a custom DatalistInput component